RaphaelIT7/gmod-holylib/README.md

 For a plugin to be loaded by HolyLib, you need to expose HolyLib's Interface.
 You can expose both HolyLib's and the normal interface since the order of the virtual functions are the same.
 This should already work but I never tested it completly yet (Or I forgot that I did test it).

+Supports: Linux32 | Linux64

+> [!NOTE]
+> Windows doesn't have plugins / we won't support it there.

 # Issues implemented / fixed
 `gameevent.GetListeners` -> https://github.com/Facepunch/garrysmod-requests/issues/2377